Your SORN Questions Answered

 However, if you want to declare your car as being off the road immediately (perhaps it’s failed its MOT and is too costly to repair at the moment) you need the 11-digit number on your vehicle log book (V5C).

-Can you drive a car with a SORN?
+Can you drive a SORN car?

 You can only drive a SORN car on the road to go to or from a pre-booked MOT or testing appointment.
 The appointment should be pre-booked as the police will check to verify that you are heading to a garage for the car to be tested.